iluvjava/Maths/Notebook 2.0/AMATH 584/Krylov Matrix QR.md

 \end{aligned}\tag{1}
 $$

-Now, we make the assumption that $K_n$ is invertible, so that means the matrix is full rank by my instinct.
+Now, we make the assumption that $K_n$ is invertable, so that means the matrix is full rank by my instinct.
 Then the following can be said:

 $$
 \begin{aligned}